Unit 1 - Practice Quiz

 Fermi level in a semiconductor having impurities Medium

-A. It shifts towards the conduction band edge.
+A. It crosses above the conduction band edge.

-B. It crosses above the conduction band edge.
+B. It shifts towards the valence band edge.

 33 In a p-type semiconductor at room temperature, the Fermi level is located above the valence band.
 If the acceptor doping concentration is increased while keeping the temperature constant, what happens to this distance?